-A recent article, American students might be better at math than you think argues in favor of American students.
-While there are plenty of reports that claim Americans aren't as good as other countries.
-It is possible they overstate just how bad they are.
-For example, the article references New York Times' Nicholas Kristof, who believes that American eighth-graders’ math skills are humiliatingly bad, citing examples of problems that students in Ghana, Iran, Indonesia, Armenia, Turkey, and Palestine can solve and American eighth-graders can’t.
+While there are plenty of reports that claim Americans aren't as good as other countries, it's possible that they overstate just how bad they are.
+For example, a recent article references New York Times' Nicholas Kristof, who believes that American eighth-graders’ math skills are humiliatingly bad, citing examples of problems that students in Ghana, Iran, Indonesia, Armenia, Turkey, and Palestine can solve and American eighth-graders can’t.

 American students aren’t as bad at math as you think.

 It's possible, however, that Kristof is just "cherry-picking problems from a test on which American students, on average, do pretty well in comparison," according to the article.

 Essentially, Kristof uses the Trends in International Mathematics and Science Survey, a standardized test of eighth-graders, but only uses the questions that students did worse on than any other.

 As a whole, the Americans didn't do that bad on the entire test -- in fact, for the majority of the test, they did better than average.
 Overall, American students scored slightly above average, on par with Finland’s test-takers.

 This is a notably different method from American schools, showing that our own less-creative teaching methods may be why American students don't always score as high on tests as other countries.
 But, it doesn't mean they are bad at math -- they've just been taught fewer methods of applying it.

 Compared to those around the world, American students are lacking in their math skills, but overall they are not as terrible as some may say.
 In fact, they do about average compared to other countries.